Japan's new visa system on track to fall far short of target | The Japan Times

 In these circumstances, “competition for competent workers will intensify,” a government official in Tokyo said, stressing that Japan should start negotiations with labor supplying counties to simplify embarkation rules.

-The Immigration Services Agency is meanwhile aiming for all 14 work sectors to have skills exams by the end of March.
+The immigration agency is meanwhile aiming for all 14 work sectors to have skills exams by the end of March.